-Having been selected by John Piper from Paul Nash’s original negatives these photographs, taken on Nash’s No.1A pocket Kodak series 2 camera between 1931 and 1946, were printed by David Lambert on Kodak Veribrom semi-matt paper for Fischer Fine Art and published in an edition of 45 as ‘A Private World, Photographs by Paul Nash’ in 1978.
-Each is pencil inscribed with the edition number ,‘19/45’, on the reverse and blind stamped with the mark of the Paul Nash Trustees and the Tate Gallery Archives Department, where the negatives are now lodged.
+Having been selected by John Piper (see his introduction at the bottom of this page) from Paul Nash’s original negatives these photographs, taken on Nash’s No.1A pocket Kodak series 2 camera between 1931 and 1946, were printed by David Lambert for Fischer Fine Art and published in an edition of 45 as ‘A Private World, Photographs by Paul Nash’, in 1978.
+Each is pencil inscribed with the edition number on the reverse and blind stamped by the Paul Nash Trustees and the Tate Gallery Archives Department, where the negatives are now lodged.

 ‘PW’: ‘A Private World, Photographs by Paul Nash’.

 i.
 Monster Field: A discovery recorded by Paul Nash, Paul Nash, Counterpoint Publ., 1946.

 ii.
 Fertile Image, Nash photographs edited by Margaret Nash, Faber & Faber, 1951.

 iii.
 Paul Nash’s Camera, London Arts Council Touring Exhibition, 1951.

 iv.
 Paul Nash’s Photographs: Document and Image, Andrew Causey, Tate Gallery Publ., 1973.

 v.
 ‘The Life of the Inanimate object’, Country Life, 1st May 1937